belkdioui/belkdioui/README.md

 <!--🔍 Passionate about crafting high-quality software, I'm on a mission to turn challenges into opportunities.
 Always eager to learn and grow, I'm ready to take on new adventures as a software developer.-->

-🔭 #### I’m currently working on an application to managing tasks using js Django postgreSQL
+🔭 <h3> I’m currently working on an application to managing tasks using js Django postgreSQL</h3>

 <!--🌱 I’m currently learning about-->